alttch/webauth/doc/usage.rst

 WebaAuth uses database and SMTP wrappers from `pyaltt2
 <https://github.com/alttch/pyaltt2>`_ common functions library.

-Currently WebAuth supports only PostgreSQL and Oracle.
-Databases, which support *RETURNING* method, may also work.
+Currently WebAuth is tested with PostgreSQL only.

 Code example
 ------------